 Frequent Battery Check:

 After you have checked the casing of the trail camera, you can now look at its batteries.
-In case the camera does have a viewfinder capable of monitoring battery life, ensure you do check at its percentage and see if it can still last until the next maintenance phase.
+In case the camera does have a viewfinder capable of monitoring battery life, ensure you do check its percentage and see if it can still last until the next maintenance phase.
 Ensure that you also carry your spare batteries whenever you are doing maintenance checks so that the cells which are drained can be replaced immediately.

 Exercise lots of caution whenever you are transporting batteries with more than 6V capacity since wrong storage can lead to the power draining out fast and can also result in a fire in case it comes into contact with metal.